A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 If you’re into Asian dishes and plan to cook it yourself at home, then this Tiger rice cooker is the best kitchen partner for you.
 And it has a specific brown rice setting!

-Make incredible delicious fluffy rice with ease in this amazing kitchen appliance, or cook other dishes with the Tacook plate on top while you’re cooking rice below at the same time!
+Make incredible delicious fluffy rice with ease in this amazing kitchen appliance.
+Or, you can cook other dishes with the Tacook plate on top while you’re cooking rice below at the same time!

 Tiger JBV-A10U-W’s innovative and multitasking features are very hard to ignore.
 It makes automation sweet to your hearing.